zischknall/BohleBots_BNO055/README.md

 `getHeading()` outputs the current heading as an 16-bit signed integer.

+`getRoll()` outputs the current roll as an 16-bit signed integer.

+`getPitch()` outputs the current pitch as an 16-bit signed integer.

 `getImpact()` returns true if an high-G interrupt (impact) occurred.

 `isCalibrated()` returns true if every sensors on the BNO055 has reached complete calibration.

+`getCalibration()` returns all for calibration values in one byte, each taking two bytes.

 `serialPrintCalibStat()` prints the current calibration levels via serial.
 Established serial connection required.